Integration Guide

 Error Handling

-• 409 Conflict — Another version was pushed since your base_version.
-Re-fetch and retry.
+• 409 Conflict: Another version was pushed since your base_version.
+Re-negotiate.

 Source Code